 See Traffic diagnostics report.

-The Process Health section presents the list of NAM Probe services critical for reliable operation of the device, proper configuration, and successful monitoring:
+This section lists NAM Probe services critical for reliable operation of the device, proper configuration, and successful monitoring, such as:

 If a device within your Dynatrace infrastructure is unable to report detailed status information to the manager, some sections may report that the information is unavailable.
 This does not indicate a problem with a device.